 Do I need to speak to my GP first?

-Talk with your GP to see if you are eligible for a Mental Health Care Plan (MHCP) for individual and /or group treatment.
-An MHCP makes you eligible for Medicare rebated services.
-Alternatively, you may eligible for a Medicare rebate if you are referred by your treating psychiatrist.
+Talk with your GP to see if you are eligible for a Mental Health Care Plan (MHCP) for individual and/or group treatment.
+An MHCP makes you eligible for Medicare-rebated services.
+Alternatively, you may be eligible for a Medicare rebate if you are referred by your treating Psychiatrist.

 How do I make an appointment?